 Faculty: Rick Rekedal

 This class examines how entertainment properties connect with audiences through consumer products, transforming stories into lifestyle experiences.
 Key topics include the Story Adoption Engine, toyetic potential and understanding consumer needs.
-Students will learn to ideate and pitch products that extend audience engagement beyond entertainment, with a focus on products connected to Dolly: An Original Musical.
+Students will learn to ideate and pitch products that extend audience engagement beyond entertainment, with a focus on products connected to Dolly: A True Original Musical.

 Integrated Marketing Communications

-Faculty: Dr. Lora Harding
+Faculty: Dr. Lora Mitchell

 The marketing communications landscape is more complex than ever.
 Recognizing the importance of coordinating the numerous and varied consumer touch points available to marketers, this course approaches the promotional aspect of marketing from an integrated marketing communications perspective.
 In particular, although traditional media advertising is often the most visible part of a firm’s communications, attention will also be given to the strategic role of other elements of the promotional mix, including digital/internet marketing, direct marketing, sales promotion and public relations.
 Emphasis will be placed on developing consumer insights on which to base creative and media decisions, as well as the importance of setting and evaluating performance against actionable promotional objectives.